Name: Bill Dooling

 After his discharge, Dooling tried to cope with ongoing health challenges, the death of his father, and a growing sense of anger and anxiety.

-That’s when Dooling met the man who eventually became his counselor through VA’s Vocational Rehabilitation and Employment (VocRehab) program.
+That’s when Dooling met the man who eventually became his counselor through VA’s Veteran Readiness and Employment (VR&E) program.

 “He put me in the pipeline to get back into teaching,” Dooling said.
 It wasn’t only the professional assistance that made a difference: Dooling and his counselor, a World War II Veteran, had an instant connection.